mesarth/JSONPath-Notebook/README.md

 ### Use Relative Paths

-When set to `true` the notebook will save the paths to input files relative to the location of the notebook file itself.
-This is particularly useful for sharing notebooks and input files as a package because it ensures that the links to input files will work on different machines and directories.
+This setting determines how file paths are stored for each notebook cell that references an input file.
+When enabled, file paths are saved relative to the notebook's location.
+When disabled, absolute file paths are used instead.

+Relative file paths are generally preferred because they make the notebook more portable.
+This allows you to move the notebook and input files together without breaking the file references.

+Absolute file paths, on the other hand, contain the full path from the root directory.
+This can be useful if you want to reference files in specific, fixed locations, regardless of where the notebook is moved.

 | Setting ID                         | Options          | Default |
 |------------------------------------|------------------| ------- |